anna-dor-plumsail/documents-docs/source/document-generation/xlsx/conditionally-clear-cells.rst

 .. image:: ../../_static/img/document-generation/xlsx-clear-single-cell-template.png
   :alt: Clear single cell template

 As you can see, there are tags with :code:`hide-block-if-empty` formatter inside each that we want to clear.
-You may notice that we also use :code:`hide` formatter with :code:`hide-block-if-empty` formatter together.
-It hides the value current tag.

 The generated document will look like this: